-(1) In the case of any summary trial or any trial on remittal by the Attorney-General the presiding judicial officer may, before any evidence has been led, with the approval of the Minister summon to his assistance any person who has or any two persons who have, in his opinion, experience in the administration of justice or skill in any matter which may have to be considered at the trial, to sit with him at the trial as assessor or assessors.

-- (2) If in a case remitted by the Attorney-General the presiding judicial officer summons to his assistance any assessor or assessors to sit with him, then the trial shall, notwithstanding anything to the contrary contained in sub-section (2) of section one hundred and eighty-nine of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), be commenced de novo before such judicial officer and assessor or assessors. - [subsection (2) amended by section 2(a) of Act 16 of 1959] - (3) Before the trial the said judicial officer shall administer an oath to the person or persons whom he has so called to his assistance that he or they will give a true verdict, according to the evidence upon the issues to be tried, and thereupon he or they shall be a member or members of the court subject to the following provisions: - (a) any matter of law arising for decision at such trial, and any question arising thereat as to whether a matter for decision is a matter of fact or a matter of law, shall be decided by the presiding judicial officer and no assessor shall have a voice in any such decision; - (b) the presiding judicial officer may adjourn the argument upon any such matter or question as is mentioned in paragraph (a) and may sit alone for the hearing of such argument and the decision of such matter or question; - (c) whenever the said judicial officer shall give a decision in terms of paragraph (a) he shall give his reasons for that decision; - (d) upon all matters of fact the decision or finding of the majority of the members of the court shall be the decision or finding of the court, except when only one assessor sits with the presiding judicial officer in which case the decision or finding of such judicial officer shall be the decision or finding of the court if there is a difference of opinion; - (e) it shall be incumbent on the court to give reasons for its decision or finding on any matter made under paragraph (d); - (f) in the event of a conviction the question of the punishment to be inflicted shall be deemed, for the purposes of paragraph (a), to be a question of law. - (4) If any such assessor is not a person employed in a full-time capacity in the service of the State he shall be entitled to a refund of any reasonable expenditure which he may have necessarily incurred in connection with his attendance at the trial and to such remuneration for his services as assessor as is prescribed in the rules: Provided that until such remuneration has been so prescribed every such assessor shall be entitled to the fees prescribed in the rules in respect of assessors acting in civil cases. - (5) The provisions of sub-sections (1), (2) and (5) of section one hundred and ten of the Crimmal Procedure Act, 1955, shall mutatis mutandis apply where an assessor referred to in this section dies or becomes in the opinion of the presiding judicial officer incapable of continuing to act as an assessor.
+- (1) The judicial officer presiding at any trial may, before any evidence has been led, with the approval of the Minister, summon to his assistance any person who has or any two persons who have, in his opinion, experience in administration of justice or skill in any matter which may have to be considered at the trial, to sit with him at the trial as assessor or assessors. - [subsection (1) substituted by section 10(a) of Act 91 of 1977] - (2) [subsection (2) amended by section 2(a) of Act 16 of 1959 and deleted by section 10(b) of Act 91 of 1977] - (3) Before the trial the said judicial officer shall administer an oath to the person or persons whom he has so called to his assistance that he or they will give a true verdict, according to the evidence upon the issues to be tried, and thereupon he or they shall be a member or members of the court subject to the following provisions: - (a) any matter of law arising for decision at such trial, and any question arising thereat as to whether a matter for decision is a matter of fact or a matter of law, shall be decided by the presiding judicial officer and no assessor shall have a voice in any such decision; - (b) the presiding judicial officer may adjourn the argument upon any such matter or question as is mentioned in paragraph (a) and may sit alone for the hearing of such argument and the decision of such matter or question; - (c) whenever the said judicial officer shall give a decision in terms of paragraph (a) he shall give his reasons for that decision; - (d) upon all matters of fact the decision or finding of the majority of the members of the court shall be the decision or finding of the court, except when only one assessor sits with the presiding judicial officer in which case the decision or finding of such judicial officer shall be the decision or finding of the court if there is a difference of opinion; - (e) it shall be incumbent on the court to give reasons for its decision or finding on any matter made under paragraph (d); - (f) in the event of a conviction the question of the punishment to be inflicted shall be deemed, for the purposes of paragraph (a), to be a question of law. - (4) If any such assessor is not a person employed in a full-time capacity in the service of the State he shall be entitled to such compensation as the Minister, in consultation with the Minister of Finance, may determine in respect of expenses incurred by him in connection with his attendance at the trial, and in respect of his services as assessor.